JuanitoSebastian/HKI-Bike-Buddy/Documentation/ProjectReport.md

 # ⏱ Project Report
 ![Time spent](https://raw.githubusercontent.com/JuanitoSebastian/HelsinkiBikeBuddy/main/Documentation/graphics/TimeSpent.png)
-A total of 185 hours have been spent on this project (last updated 30th of April).
+A total of 205 hours have been spent on this project (last updated 9th of May).
 About 85% of the time has been spent on writing code and 15% on documentation.
 Working hours were tracked using Toggl.
 | Week       | Tasks           | Time spent           |
 | :------------- |:-------------|:-------------|
 | Week 5      | Start of the project.
 Studying GraphQL and the [Routing API](https://digitransit.fi/en/developers/apis/1-routing-api/).  | 2h 30min |